JanDalhuysen/jandalhuysen/README.md

 - 👋 Hi, I’m Jan Dalhuysen
-- 👀 I’m interested in Electron
+- 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on React Native
+- 💞️ I’m looking to collaborate on JavaScript
 - 📫 How to reach me?
 Message me on Twitter or Instagram

 <!---